Catchoom/craftar-example-ios-craftar-pro/README.md

 ### Integrate the SDK in your own project

-Follow [this tutorial](http://support.catchoom.com/customer/portal/articles/1887554-tutorial-set-up-the-ios-project-in-xcode) for instructions in how to integrate the SDK in your xCode projects.
+Follow [this tutorial](http://support.catchoom.com/customer/portal/articles/1887554-tutorial-set-up-the-ios-project-in-xcode) for instructions on how to integrate the SDK in your xCode projects.